KITCHEN EXTRACT CLEANING

 The introduction of the Regulatory Reform (Fire Safety) Order 2005, has created the legal requirement for all buildings to have a fire risk assessment undertaken.
 To comply with the legislation any identified fire hazard must be removed, controlled or minimised where possible.
 The Health & Safety Executive BSRIA FPA Insurance guidance and regulations stipulate that kitchen extract systems should be kept clean to minimise fire and other risks.
 Failure to comply with the above will often lead to refusal to pay up by the Insurance Company.

-Our operatives, trained to TR19 standards, will insert access panels at the correct intervals to ensure accessibility.
+Our operatives, trained to British cleaning standards, will insert access panels at the correct intervals to ensure accessibility.

-Once the cleaning is carried to TR19 Standard, a cleaning certificate will be issued showing the length of time until the next visit is required.
+Once the cleaning is carried a cleaning certificate will be issued showing the length of time until the next visit is required.

 This certificate can then be produced upon demand to verify compliance with insurance requirements and Health & Safety obligations.